cfpdx-301d8/in_class/README.md

 Week 3     | Week 5 and 6 | The Controller
 Week 4     | Week 7 and 8 | Your Project

-## Slides from class

-- Slides will be placed in each class' lecture subdirectory after they are presented.

-## Lecture Videos

-- A YouTube Playlist link will be Slacked out during the first week.

 ## Assignments